oceanicsdotio/magic-the-gathering/README.md

 The app can be started on the Expo server with `expo start`, which will publish an iOS and Web version on MacOS.

 To run just the mobile version you can `yarn ios`.
+You can access this from a phone that has Expo Go installed.

 ## Further reading